 - The approaches use a range of research methods to study human behaviour; these include experiments, correlations, interviews, questionnaires and case studies.
 You will learn about the different methods and carry out some research with participants yourself.

-- In the topic of Attachment you will learn more about why we form attachments, different types of attachment and how early childhood experiences can have a profound effect on the behaviour of children and teenagers.
+- In the topic of attachment you will learn more about why we form attachments, different types of attachment and how early childhood experiences can have a profound effect on later relationships.

-- During the third topic of Memory and Forgetting you will learn more about why some revision methods are effective, why we forget and factors that influence the accuracy of eyewitness testimony.
+- During the third topic of memory and forgetting, you will learn more about why some revision methods are more effective than others, why we forget and factors that influence the accuracy of eyewitness testimony.

 - We look at the application of psychological theories to help us understand and treat conditions such as schizophrenia and addiction.

 - You will also study the topic of gender where you will learn about the different explanations of gender, as well as the impact of atypical sex chromosome patterns and the causes of gender dysphoria.

 Students are taught by two teachers, this allows students to learn about two different topics simultaneously.
 We aim to use a range of teaching and learning activities in lessons, the most common activities include:

 - Watching footage of key psychological studies

-- Taking part in practical research to replicate studies they are learning about
+- Taking part in practical research to replicate studies that students are learning about

-- using textbooks and handouts to make notes on key studies and theories
+- Using textbooks to make notes on key studies and theories

 - Applying what has been learn to real-life behaviour